Here is some training advice for your K2 Base Camp Trek

 .
 The first thing you need to do is consider the itinerary for you.
 We have two different itinerary.
 One trek is to K2 Base Camp and over the Gondorgoro La Pass at 5,600m/ 18,372 feet and completed a circuit.
 The regular K2 Base Camp Trek returns via the same way you came in.

 Exploring the best training methods means a few things.
-You need to look at the elevation gain, daily distances and then plan accordingly.
+You need to look at the elevation gain, daily distances, lack of oxygen and then plan accordingly.
 You can CALL IAN

 and get advice on how you should be preparing for this unique adventure in Pakistan.
-I have climbed Everest to the summit and led over 100+ treks and mountaineering trips around the world.
+Ian has climbed Everest to the summit and led over 150+ treks and mountaineering trips around the world.
 Read this information and if you are interested in joining one of our trips feel free to EMAIL US

 1).
 Physical Conditioning

 Despite being a trek which is accessible to most people and not just experienced mountaineers, the trek to K2 Base Camp should not be underestimated as it is a long way from medical access and deep in the Karakoram mountains.
 This means excellent physical preparation is required.
 We require that only hikers and trekkers join our groups and this is not a tourist trip.
 Hiking in the Karakoram mountains is a serious challenge which requires significant preparation.
 With forward planning and the right attitude to training, however, you stand the best possible chance of successfully and safely reaching K2 Base Camp – and enjoying one of the most rewarding and spectacular experiences in the world.
 For anyone that is signing up to one of our trips we are happy to help give more specific training advice for this trek.

 Trekking to K2 Base Camp